thewca/wca-regulations/wca-regulations_2012.md

     - 9p3) If a qualifying competitor withdraws from a round, he may be replaced by the best-ranked competitor below the cutoff from the preceding round.
 - 9r) Any qualification round must be held before the first round of the event.
     - 9r1) When announcing an event, the organisation team must include:
-    - 9r1a) the number of competitors competing in the first round of the event
+    - 9r1a) Any limit to number of competitors competing in the first round of the event.
-    - 9r1b) the maximum number of competitors permitted in the qualification round of the event, and the number of said competitors who will proceed to the first round
+    - 9r1b) The maximum number of competitors permitted in the qualification round of the event, and the number of those competitors who will proceed to the first round.
-    - 9r1c) the average/mean time or single solve time, achieved in previous competition, required to qualify directly for the first round of the event
+    - 9r1c) The average/mean time or single solve time, achieved in previous competition, required to qualify directly for the first round of the event.
-    - 9r1d) the latest permitted date used to determine the qualifying average/mean time or single solve time on the WCA rankings.
+    - 9r1d) The latest permitted date used to determine the qualifying average/mean time or single solve time on the WCA rankings.
     - 9r2) All competitors of an event who have not directly qualified for the first round of the event must compete in the qualification round in order to participate in the first round.
     - 9r3) A qualification round may be added to accommodate newly registered competitors, and/or the maximum number of competitors in the qualification round or first round of an event may be increased.
 These changes must be made at least two weeks before the competition.
 - 9s) Each round of each event must have a time limit.
 If a competitor does not solve within the time limit, the judge may terminate and disqualify the attempt.
 The competitor may be allowed to continue the round, at the discretion of the WCA delegate.

-## Article 10: Solved state
+## Article 10: Solved State

 - 10b) Only the resting state of the puzzle, after the timer has stopped, is considered.
 - 10c) Puzzles may be in any orientation at the end of the attempt.